MokitaNetwork/Aether/x/evmutil/spec/README.md

 The evmutil module provides additional functionalities on top of the evm module.

-### EVM `akava` Usage
+### EVM `aaeth` Usage

 evmutil stores additional state data for evm accounts and exposes an `EvmBankKeeper` that should be used by the `x/evm` keeper for bank operations.
-The purpose of the `EvmBankKeeper` is to allow the usage of the `akava` balance on the EVM via an account's existing `ukava` balance.
-This is needed because the EVM gas token use 18 decimals, and since `ukava` has 6 decimals, it cannot be used as the EVM gas denom directly.
+The purpose of the `EvmBankKeeper` is to allow the usage of the `aaeth` balance on the EVM via an account's existing `uaeth` balance.
+This is needed because the EVM gas token use 18 decimals, and since `uaeth` has 6 decimals, it cannot be used as the EVM gas denom directly.

 For additional details on how balance conversions work, see **[Concepts](01_concepts.md)**.

 ### ERC20 Token <> sdk.Coin Conversion

-evmutil exposes messages to allow for the conversion of Kava ERC20 tokens and sdk.Coins via a whitelist.
+evmutil exposes messages to allow for the conversion of Aether ERC20 tokens and sdk.Coins via a whitelist.

 For additional details on how these messages work, see **[Messages](03_messages.md)**.